-Magic takes many forms around the world: fairy and ghost tales, complex rituals and cosmogonies have served to explain the unexplained since the beginning of time.
+There are many forms of magic around the world: fairy and ghost tales, complex rituals and cosmogonies have served to explain the unexplained since the beginning of time.
 These books about magic provide a window to magical thinking around the world.

-From Louisiana’s Voodoo to Spanish ancient rites, here are some books about magic in the ‘Magic around the world’ reading list!
+From Louisiana’s Voodoo to Spanish ancient rites, here’s a ‘Magic around the world’ reading list.

 Books about magic around the world